 What is a concussion?

-Mild traumatic brain injury, or concussion, can be defined as a short-lived loss of brain function due to head trauma that resolves spontaneously.
-With concussion, function may be interrupted but there is no structural damage to the brain.
+Mild traumatic brain injury (MTBI), or concussion, can be defined as a short-lived loss of brain function due to head trauma that resolves spontaneously.
+With concussion, function may be interrupted while there is no structural damage to the brain.

 What are the types of concussion?